 Yoga Knowledge Websites

 Mr. Yoga: This resources provides a HUGE yoga pose library with detailed step by step instructions on how to work towards each pose and accompanied by detailed photos.
-You can buy the 2,100 Asana book on Amazon.
+You can buy the 2,100 Asanas book on Amazon.

 Yoga Journal: A great website that is updated constantly with the most current yoga news and events going on everywhere!
 YJ’s site has the biggest collection of articles about yoga, including numerous home practices and detailed pose instructions.
 If you want a great yoga website, you need to include not only the lifestyle of yoga, but also the detailed complexity of the practice itself – after all, the practice of yoga is the one thing all us yogis have in common.